mutinex/mmm-eval/docs/index.md

 # Welcome to mmm-eval

-An open-source tool for evaluating Marketing Mix Modeling (MMM) frameworks with comprehensive validation tests.
+An open-source tool for evaluating Marketing Mix Modeling (MMM) frameworks with a comprehensive suite of tests.

 ## 🚀 Quick Start